MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 ``` bash
 docker pull dpage/pgadmin4:<tag name>   # default tag name is `latest` i.e. most recent
 ```
-> Note this step is not required, since when you run an image which is not available already, Docker will automatically attempt to pull the latest version.
+> Note this step is **not required**, since when you run an image which is not available already, Docker will automatically attempt to pull the latest version.
 However, explicitly using docker pull can be useful when you want to ensure you have the latest version of the image or if you prefer to pull it separately for any reason.

 ### Docker network
 However note that, before we go ahead and create the pgadmin container, we need to make sure that the two docker containers (pgadmin, postgres database) are created on the same network, to be able to see each other.
 Otherwise, we get an error similar to: